-Major depreciation periods for each class of asset are listed below.
-Depreciation periods for infrastructure assets have been estimated based on the best information available to Council, but appropriate records covering the entire life cycle of these assets are not available, and extreme care should be used in interpreting financial information based on these estimates.
+Depreciation methods, useful lives and residual values of classes of assets are reviewed annually.
+Depreciation periods for infrastructure assets have been estimated based on the best information available to Board, but appropriate records covering the entire life cycle of these assets are not available, and extreme care should be used in interpreting financial information based on these estimates.